Postnatal and Infant feeding

 Each afternoon during the week our BSU provides outpatient follow up which is available to women who have had their baby at the Royal Hospital for Women and are in the first 2 weeks after the birth of the baby.
 This service is provided by appointment only.

-Antenatal Breastfeeding Information Session
+Antenatal Breastfeeding Education Session

-This is a one and a half hour session is for pregnant women and their partners who want to learn more about breastfeeding.
+This one and a half hour session is for pregnant women and their partners who want to learn more about breastfeeding.
 If you are having your baby at the Hospital the service is free of charge.
 If you are having your baby at another hospital there is a fee.

-Postnatal information sessions
+Postnatal education sessions

 Lactation support in the Newborn Care Centre